 Three Families Intertwined

-The lives of the children of these 3 families were forever changed that day.
-The Carnton Plantation was commissioned as a field hospital for nearly a year while the family lived in the kitchen.
-It has been told that their daughter, Hattie, – who lived to be 77-years-old – said for the rest of her life she never forgot the sounds or the smells of that day.
+The lives of the children of these three families were forever changed that day.
+The Carnton Plantation was commissioned as a field hospital.
+As such for nearly a year the family lived in the kitchen.
+Their daughter, Hattie, – who lived to be 77-years-old – said for the rest of her life she never forgot the sounds or the smells of that day.

 Matilda Lotz and her family survived the Battle of Franklin by hiding in the brick basement of the Carter House, their neighbors.
-The Carter family survived as well, except for son Tod, who was a solider and died in the battle – literally in his back yard.
+The Carter family survived as well, except for son Tod, who was a solider and died in the battle.
+He literally died in his back yard.

-After the battle, life continued on and the Lotz family lived in a small basement under their house, while Johann worked to rebuild.
+After the battle, life continued on.
+The Lotz family lived in a small basement under their house, while Johann worked to rebuild.
 At the same time he built a piano.
 On top of the piano he carved an American Eagle clutching the Confederate flag – depicting the strength of the union.

-The newly formed KKK heard about the piano and threatened the life of Johann, telling him if he didn’t destroy the piano they would tar and feather him.
+The newly formed KKK heard about the piano and threatened the life of Johann.
+He was told if he didn’t destroy the piano they would tar and feather him.
 In 10 days Johann sold the house and most of their possessions.
 They left Franklin forever; crossing the country by covered wagon and settling in San Jose, CA.

 The Lotz family thrived in their new life, especially Matilda.
 Always having artistic talent, Matilda began formal lessons and in 1874 she took a 6-year course at the school of design in San Francisco.
 “Today, Matilda Lotz is recognized as one of California’s premiere early female artists and her work is highly prized and sought after.”

 Matilda & The Lotz House